Master of Music in Composition - San Francisco Conservatory of Music - 2015

-Bachelor of Music in Composition, Bassoon Performance, and Music Education - magna cum laude - University of Cincinnati (CCM) - 2012
+Bachelor of Music in Composition, Bassoon Performance, and Music Education - University of Cincinnati (CCM) - 2012

-Bajzer has produced a number of paintings and sculptures, the latter of which has utilized shards of broken mirror as the primary medium.
-As an artist aims to find a balance between abstraction and personal connection, creating paintings that take symbols with personal meaning and reimagining them with creative and aesthetically pleasing designs.
-His primary influences are Mondrian; his godfather, Marko Spalatin; and stained glass windows.
+Bajzer has produced a number of paintings and sculptures, the latter of which utilizes shards of broken mirror as the primary medium.
+As an artist, he aims to balance between abstraction and personal connection, creating custom works that are both aesthetically pleasing as well as personally connected to the client.
+His sculptures and paintings can be found in private and public places across the country, including in New York, Boston, St. Louis, San Francisco, Mill Valley (CA), Rochester (MN), and Livermore (CA).
+His primary influences are Art Deco; De Stijl; his godfather, Marko Spalatin; and stained glass windows.

 Bajzer’s work as a composer and performer has naturally led him to also produce various concerts and series.
 While in Cincinnati, he helped produce a series of American Music Recitals through Phi Mu Alpha Sinfonia Fraternity, Eta-Omicron Chapter.
 He was a co-producer for the Hot Air Music Festival, a day-long marathon of new music taking place at the San Francisco Conservatory of Music.
 Then for over four years he served as the Managing Director of Mercury Soul, an organization that produces shows that combine classical music and electronic dance music led by Mason Bates.
 In this role, he developed skills such as curation/programming, budgeting, contracting, fundraising, grant-writing, running board meetings, nonprofit taxes, marketing, developing and executing educational programs, and most other responsibilities of a 501(c)3 nonprofit.
 Following his tenure as Managing Director, he continues to serve as an Operations Advisor.